 Re-Member, Pine Ridge Reservation

 Re-Member is an independent, non-profit organization that serves the Pine Ridge Reservation in South Dakota.
 The organization seeks “to improve the quality of reservation life through relationships, shared resources and volunteer services.
-Through site visits and cultural immersion, Re-Member continues to develop a growing circle of advocates standing in solidarity with the Indian people of Pine Ridge.”
+Through site visits and cultural immersion, Re-Member continues to develop a growing circle of advocates standing the solidarity with the Indian people of Pine Ridge.”

-First Congregational provides opportunities throughout the year for us to learn about life on an American Indian reservation and increase our awareness of issues that the Oglala Lakota people face.
-Every August since 2012, a small group from First Congo travels to Pine Ridge to work on outreach projects across the Reservation.
+First Congregational provides opportunities throughout the year to learn about life on an American Indian reservation and increase our awareness of issues that the Oglala Lakota people face.
+Every August since 2012, a small intergenerational group from First Congregational travels to Pine Ridge to work on outreach projects across the Reservation.
 Volunteers work in teams with Re-Member staff to build bunk beds, repair roofs, insulate mobile homes and help with various projects that support the mission of building relationships with the Oglala Lakota people and giving back to Pine Ridge.

 Contact: Eilene Hoft-March

 Financial gifts to One Great Hour of Sharing (OGHS) enable the United Church of Christ to be God’s hands and feet in the world, to help when disaster strikes, to make clean water more accessible and to offer training so that families can be self-sustaining.
 Gifts to OGHS bring hope in places of despair and heartache.
 More than 60 percent of the offering supports international development initiatives, including annual support for our missionaries working in healthcare, education and agricultural development.
 OGHS offerings also assist with refugee and immigration advocacy.